newnoiseworks/spacediablo/Notes/approach.md

       - not only to reduce having to re-create models for the sake of items, but also to later sell models
       - presents a challenge with the loot reward system
   - This is an incomplete list

-- Play-as-you-wish
+## Play how you want
 - Keyboard, mouse, controller support from the get go - diablo style + w0w WASD style
   - Need to ensure high level method wrappers etc etc so no skills / game code touch inputs directly
 - Hardcore style level grinding / looting, or lazy style dungeon crawling, whatevs
   - Different servers, good mixing of players
 - Modding
   - Sanction safe ways to do this
     - Unity probably has stuff for the client (see Skylines, uses Steam store for distro too)
     - Spatial kind of implies server stuff is totally cool?
 - Offline / Online
   - Characters / run throughs would likely have to be completely separate
     - Reconciliation makes any kind of economy tough
   - Needs to have codebase written to universal actions / behaviors, largely (hopefully) a programming architecture problem

+## Just the fun parts
+- Tight game loops, solid reptitions
+  - establish a solid time pattern / goal to achieve a solid rhtyhm to gameplay (missions, combat, leveling, etc)
+    - use a tool to track stuff like this
+    - later use a tool to track stuff in the game
+      - unity analytics
+        - instead of later why not REALLY SOON
+        - like with the spatialOS stuff
+    - some timing patterns for reference:
+      - w0w pattern: 60-90 seconds, 5 minute, 10 minute mission times
+        - move this elsewhere into a general record of game timing loops
+  - always be shoving that dopamine
+    - loot
+    - mission completions
+    - achievements
+    - components to build loot
+    - maybe funny one liners like in comic books but thematically matching the act / area
+    - see timing